 You will have a complete physical exam.

-Before surgery, always tell your doctor or nurse:
+Before surgery, tell your surgeon:

 During the days before the surgery:

-The doctor may prescribe antibiotics to prevent a possibly infection.
+The doctor may prescribe antibiotics to prevent infection.

 Call your doctor if you develop any of the following after DBS surgery:

 This surgery, and surgery in general, is riskier in people over age 70 and those with health conditions such as high blood pressure and diseases that affect blood vessels in the brain.
-You and your doctor should carefully weigh the benefits of this surgery against the potential risks.
+You and your doctor should carefully weigh the benefits of this surgery against the risks.